 Lean red meat is one of the top sources of protein among all meats providing 16g of protein and only 2g fat for every 60g of pure meat.
 Who said weight loss involved cutting out the good things in life?
-Eating lean red meats not only decrease your risks for obesity and cardiovascular diseases, the rich protein source can help you lose weight by raising the core temperature of your body.
+Eating lean red meats not only decrease your risks for obesity and cardiovascular diseases, but the rich protein source can also help you lose weight by raising the core temperature of your body.
 Examples of red meat are pork tenderloin, lamb chops, filet mignon, sirloin tip steak, bottom round, and many more cuts of meat you can think of.
 Remember that the key to consistent weight loss without cutting out the things you like from your diet is moderation, and doing away with the gravy.

 However, when eating lean red meats, there is still a risk for overconsumption of cholesterol.
 Here is a list of low-cholesterol meats that you can enjoy.

 Another reason to load up on sushi.
 Fish contain less amount of protein and fat than meats which means you can eat more fish for the same amount of protein and fat in other meats.
-Other than its thermic effect due to protein, fish contain essential fatty acids that cannot be made by the body, which entails their presence in the diet.
+Other than its thermic effect due to protein, fish contains essential fatty acids that cannot be made by the body, which entails their presence in the diet.
 You may have heard of these fatty acids, which are called omega-3 and omega-6.
-EFAs are needed for normal functioning of the body and prevention of many major diseases.
+EFAs are needed for the normal functioning of the body and the prevention of many major diseases.

 However, eat fish in moderation, like any other food, because they can still contain cholesterol which can lead to other nutrition-related problems.

-Chicken and duck eggs have moderate amount of fat and cholesterol.
+Chicken and duck eggs have a moderate amount of fat and cholesterol.
 This is why it is recommended to only eat one piece per day because one egg already has 8g of protein, 6g of fat, and 86 calories.
 If you want to lose weight, do away with the double serving of scrambled eggs or eat only the whites, which contains less fat and cholesterol than the yolk.

 Miscellaneous Other Foods

 What are the characteristics of dairy?
 Dairy products are rich in protein, carbohydrates, and fat.
 The levels of these nutrients depend upon the type of dairy you are eating.
-As we’ve said before, protein-rich foods have the biggest percentage of thermic effect and helps the body naturally lose weight.
+As we’ve said before, protein-rich foods have the biggest percentage of thermic effect and help the body naturally lose weight.
 Moreover, the fat content in dairy helps with satiety, which is the feeling that prevents you from eating again.

 Of course, some dairy products are high in fat and if you want to lose weight, you must choose your dairy sources wisely.
 Some of the best dairy sources that are low in fat but high in protein are cottage cheese, low-fat milk, low-fat Greek yogurt, cottage cheese, yogurts, low-fat cream cheese.

 Yogurt is one of the best diet foods there is.
-As aforementioned, yogurt has a high protein content and very low fat content, which helps in the thermic effect.
+As aforementioned, yogurt has a high protein content and very low-fat content, which helps in the thermic effect.
 About half a cup of plain yogurt can already give you 8g of protein and only minimal amounts of fat.
 However, the best part of yogurt is the presence of live microorganisms which help the GIT digest the food more easily and efficiently, which will help motility.
 When trying to lose weight, incorporate yogurt into the diet for good digestion without much of the extra calories.